Matching methods for truncation by death problems: Simulation studies

 \subsection{Results}

-Results in this section are presented for the case the true outcome model included all $A-\bX_0$ interactions.
-Figure \ref{Fig:bias} presents the bias of the DL estimator and of selected post-matching estimators, when matching was done with replacement using the Mahalanobis distance with a caliper on $\widehat{\widetilde{\pi}}^1_{as}(\bx_0)$.
-Table \ref{Tab:SimRes} presents further results for Scenarios A and B with $k=5$ covariates and high $\pi_{pro}$.
-Additional results are presented in Section C.2 of the Appendix.
+We first focus on the case the true outcome model included all $A-\bX_0$ interactions.
+Figure \ref{Fig:biasS1withInterDGMseq} presents the bias of selected matching estimators and of the DL estimator, under monotonicity.
+Table \ref{Tab:SimRes} presents more estimators and more detailed results on their performance for Scenarios A and B with $k=5$ covariates and low $\pi_{pro}$.

-The absolute bias of the crude estimator increased as the number of covariates $k$ increased.
-This bias was apparent only in part of the scenarios, and was mitigated when matching on $\widehat{\widetilde{\pi}}^1_{as}(\bx_0)$ only (Figure \ref{Fig:AppbiasCrudeWoutInteractions}).
-When the principal score model was correctly specified, the regression and BC matching estimators, and the DL estimator, all performed well in terms of bias.
-When the principal score model was misspecfied, the DL estimator was biased, while the estimators that followed matching with replacement were generally unbiased.

-In Scenario B, the bias of the crude estimator was larger when replacements were allowed.
-When a caliper is imposed, matching with replacement can sometimes lead to poor matches, in comparison to matching without replacement.
-The caliper may prevent matches with a low Mahalanobis distance, and allow matches with a large Mahalanobis distance; this phenomenon is more likely to occur when matching is carried out with replacement.
-Importantly, the regression estimators did not suffer from this problem.

-SEs were generally well estimated, except those of the crude estimator after matching without replacement and the BC estimator.
-In terms of MSE, the LS estimator without interactions and DL estimator outperformed the other post-matching estimators when the principal score model was correctly specified.
-When the principal score model was misspecified, nearly all matching estimators had substantially lower MSE than the DL estimator (Tables \ref{Tab:SimRes} and \ref{Tab:AppSimResWithInter}).

-The empirical coverage rates of the 95\% confidence intervals for the regression-based estimators were close to the desired level, except for the LS estimators after matching without replacement in Scenario B. For the BC estimators, the coverage rate of the confidence intervals was conservative.

-Generally, the empirical SDs have increased as $k$ increased and as $\pi_{as}$ decreased.
-The estimated SEs of the BC estimator became more biased as $k$ increased; see Table \ref{Tab:AppSimResWithInter}.
-Comparing different distance measures (Figure \ref{Fig:AppbiasCrudeWoutInteractions}), the bias of the crude estimator was the lowest after matching on $\widehat{\widetilde{\pi}}^1_{as}(\bx_0)$, and the largest after matching on the Mahalanobis distance.
-The results were similar when the true outcome model did not include $A-\bX_0$ interactions, although the absolute bias and the SEs of the regression estimators were lower, and the SE of the BC estimator was well estimated; see Figure \ref{Fig:AppbiasWoutInteractions} and Table \ref{Tab:AppSimResWoutInter}.
+When both the principal score and the outcome models were correctly specified, all matching-based estimators and the DL estimator had low or negligible bias in comparison to the naive estimators (Figure \ref{Fig:biasS1withInterDGMseq} and Table \ref{Tab:SimRes}).
+The SEs of the regression-based post-matching estimators were generally well estimated (Table \ref{Tab:SimRes}).